2010 PhD, Anthropology, University of North Carolina at Chapel Hill

 - —–.
 2013-2014.
 Anthropology and archaeology expert/author for Science Uncovered magazine’s “Ask a Scientist” column.
 Future Publishing, UK.

-- Killgrove K. In prep.
+- Killgrove K. Submitted.
 Review of The Body in History: Europe from the Palaeolithic to the Future, by J. Robb and O.J.T.
 Harris.
 American Anthropologist.

 - —–.
 2013.
 Review of Breathing New Life into the Evidence of Death: Contemporary Approaches to Bioarchaeology by A. Baadsgaard, A.T.
 Boudin, and J.E.
 Buikstra.
 Historical Archaeology 47(2):143-4.